lino-framework/voga/docs/specs/courses.rst

 >>> print(e.state)
 Suggested

-Now we move that to the week after:
+Now we move that event to the next available date (the week after in our case):

 >>> e.move_next(ses)
 >>> ses.response['success']